 You can read all the personal finance blogs and books ever produced to learn to be successful with finances.
-However, none of it really means anything until you use that knowledge to take action in your financial situation.
+However, none of it really means anything until you use that knowledge to set up your finances for success.

 21 Ways to Set Your Up Your Finances For Massive Success

 Today I’ll help you take action by giving you 21 action items that will help set your finances up for massive success.
-All you have to do is set aside a few minutes to implement just one of these tactics at a time.
+All you have to do is set aside a few minutes to implement just one tactic at a time.
 Once you complete one, then move on to another.

 The more of these you complete, the more success you’ll have in your finances.
 If you’ve already completed some of these action items, that’s great, you’re ahead of the game!